SPECT-CT

 • SPECT-CT is widely used in diagnosing, staging, and monitoring various cancers.
 It helps to identify tumours, metastases, and lymph node involvement, contributing to more accurate treatment planning and follow-up.

-• SPECT-CT is used for assessing myocardial perfusion, viability, and function.
+• SPECT-CT is used to assess myocardial perfusion, viability, and function.
 In addition, it can detect ischemic heart disease, evaluate the extent of myocardial infarction, and guide revascularisation procedures.

 • The technique is employed to diagnose and manage neurological disorders like dementia, epilepsy, and Parkinson’s.
 In addition, SPECT-CT can provide valuable information on brain perfusion, neurotransmitter function, and receptor binding.

-• SPECT-CT has applications in diagnosing bone and joint disorders, including infection, inflammation, and fractures.
+• SPECT-CT is used to diagnose bone and joint disorders, including infection, inflammation, and fractures.
 It is particularly useful in assessing prosthetic joint complications and spinal fusion.

 Advantages of SPECT-CT